 Special Enrollment Periods

-If you did not enroll when you were first eligible because you were doing volunteer work for a tax-exempt organization that provided you with health insurance, you will get a special enrollment period of 12 months when you return to the United States.
+If a person did not enroll when they were first eligible because they volunteered outside the United States with a tax-exempt organization that provided health insurance coverage, that person will get a Special Enrollment Period of 12 months to enroll in Part B upon returning to the United States.